 No. Third-party subscriptions are not available for purchase through Xbox stores.

 No. You can only redeem currency from the region associated with your account.*

-For more information on the currency in your Microsoft account, please visit Your Microsoft account FAQ.
+For more information on the currency in your Microsoft account, see Check your Microsoft account balance.

 Thanks for your feedback!